 - 1 ampalaya (bitter melon) halved, seeds removed and sliced diagonally,

 - Bunch spinach

 - Salt to taste

-- In a pan, sauté garlic in hot oil until light brown.
-Add onion, tomato and fish sauce; sauté for 2 minutes or until onion is soft.
+In a pan, sauté garlic in hot oil until light brown.
+Add onion and tomato; sauté for 2 minutes or until onion is soft.

-- Add pork and sauté for 3 minutes or until meat is cooked.
-Add boiled mung beans and 3 cups of water.
-Bring to a boil.
-Add ampalaya and shrimp paste.
-Stir and let simmer for another 5 minutes, or until slices of ampalaya are tender.
+Add pork and sauté for 3 minutes or until meat is cooked.
+Add shrimp paste and stir to combine flavors.
+Add boiled mung beans, ampalaya and 3 cups of water.
+Bring to a boil and let simmer for another 5 minutes, or until slices of ampalaya are tender.

 Correct seasonings.
 Add spinach and serrano peppers, cover and remove from heat.
 Let stand for 5 minutes before serving.